 - Double-click the thumbnail to open the file in Photoshop.
 (Tip: if you'd like to have a closer look at it before checking it out, click on it once to open a preview in the extension panel.
 You can then double-click on the preview to check the file out.)

 - Edit the file in Photoshop in whatever way you'd like.

-- When you're done, click on Check in asset below the thumbnail grid to choose how to proceed.
+- When you're done, select Check in asset below the thumbnail grid to choose how to proceed.

 You have four options:

-- Save and upload changes - Saves the file and uploads it to the server, overwriting the existing file in FotoWare.
+- Save and upload changes - Saves and uploads the file to the server, overwriting the existing file in Fotoware.

-- Save as new file - Create a new file in FotoWare and keep both the original and the new version.
-When choosing this option you get to choose a new filename before the file is uploaded.
+- Save as new file - Create a new file in Fotoware and keep both the original and the new version.
+When choosing this option, you can choose a new filename before the file is uploaded.

 - Open another asset - Cancel the check-in and go back to the grid.
-Use this if you changed your mind about checking in this asset.
+Use this if you change your mind about checking in this asset.

 Uploading content you've created in Photoshop

-- First, make sure you save the open file in Photoshop, locally or on a network share.
+- Save the open file locally or on a network share in Photoshop.

-- Next, click on the Upload button in the bottom right corner of the FotoWare extension.
+- Select Upload on the bottom right corner of the Fotoware extension.

-- You'll be asked where you wish to upload the file (see below).
-By clicking on the Change button you can choose from one of the archives you have upload rights to and optionally change the filename.
+- You are prompted to enter the upload location (see below).
+Select Change to choose from one of the archives you have upload rights to and optionally change the filename.

-- Finally, click on Upload to send the file to FotoWare.
+- Select Upload to send the file to Fotoware.